-When an opportunity for conversion to a residual full-time vacancy exists, the senior parttime flexible within the same occupational group and grade as the vacancy, will be converted into the assignment (except as provided in Article 39.1.B.7.e).
-If there is no parttime flexible employee or new work PSE in the same occupational group and grade, the residual vacancy shall be filled by qualified applicants in the following order: Motor Vehicle Craft within the installation, APWU crafts within the installation, other crafts within the installation, transfer, and then by other means, e.g., hire, reassignment.
+When an opportunity for conversion to a residual full-time vacancy exists, the senior part-time flexible within the same occupational group and grade as the vacancy, will be converted into the assignment (except as provided in Article 39.1.B.7.e).
+The identified PTF will be converted to full-time within 28 days, except in the month of December.
+If there is no part-time flexible employee or new work PSE in the same occupational group and grade, the residual vacancy shall be filled by qualified applicants in the following order: Motor Vehicle Craft within the installation, APWU crafts within the installation, other crafts within the installation transfer and then by other means, e.g., hire, reassignment.